atomist-skills/github-auto-merge-skill/README.md

     the auto-merge policy to be met.
 This skill supports [commit status checks](https://developer.github.com/v3/repos/statuses/);
     it does *not* currently support the [GitHub Checks API](https://developer.github.com/v3/checks/), so if your CI or build tool uses the Checks API, you will need to explicitly add a commit status update to your CI or build step in order for auto-merge to work.
-The work for supporting GitHub Checks is tracked in issue [#6](https://github.com/atomist-skills/github-auto-merge-skill/issues/6).
+Adding support for GitHub Checks is tracked in issue [#6](https://github.com/atomist-skills/github-auto-merge-skill/issues/6).

-2. **Specify the default merge method by selecting a label**
+2. **Specify the default merge method**

     ![Default auto-merge method](docs/images/default-auto-merge-method.png)

-    Select one of the these labels:
+    Select one of these methods:

     - **Merge commit**
     - **Squash and merge**